Thought Leadership

 Vice President, Automotive & Mobility and Energy

 K.C.
 Boyce is a vice president in Escalent’s Automotive & Mobility and Energy practices.
 He works with energy providers and automakers to craft compelling products and programs that accelerate the energy transition.
 Throughout his career, K.C. has worked across industries and sectors to develop innovative solutions to complex problems and translate subject matter expertise into actionable insight.
-He is the co-host of the weekly Energy Matters radio show and a nationally known speaker on topics such as electric vehicles and solar.
+He is a nationally known speaker on topics such as electric vehicles and solar and is the co-host of the weekly Energy Matters radio show, which won a 2024 Gabby Award from the Georgia Association of Broadcasters for “Best Podcast Series."
 Before joining Escalent, K.C. was senior vice president at Chartwell, where he led industry and consumer research, conference production and marketing.
 He also served as the Smart Energy Consumer Collaborative’s assistant director, leading its consumer research program.
 K.C. holds an MBA from Georgia State’s Robinson College of Business and a bachelor’s degree in political science from Colorado College.

 Nikkie Stern, Senior Insights Manager, Escalent